 There are multiple tools you can use in order to track the habits of your website visitors and see how far they scroll down a given page.
 Some handy tools that can track “scroll depth” are Google Analytics (the free WordPress plugin) and Crazy Egg.
 If you want to measure the scroll depth for an eCommerce store, then start using MonsterInsight.
 It enables Google Analytics tracking in WooCommerce.

 How Should a Website Footer be Organized?

 There’s are a good few pieces of information you should link to in your site’s footer.
-Here, we present to you 27 ideas on how to organize and design your footer in order to enhance its performance, ease the search process for your visitors, and create an overall better user experience.
+Here, our web design agency in Chicago presents to you 27 ideas on how to organize and design your footer in order to enhance its performance, ease the search process for your visitors, and create an overall better user experience.

 Although it provides somewhat shallow protection from plagiarism, it does still successfully ward off a significant amount of attempts.
 Look at this element like a constituent piece of your website.
 Just make sure to set the code so the years in the Copyright text will change automatically.

 This is the one of the most common links found in footers.
 It sends you to the website’s HTML version upon your click.
 Do the visitors click on the sitemap?
 They usually don’t, but the sitemap is a pivotal indicator for search engines when they search and go through their ranking process.
 It’ll effectively help boost your ranking.

 Visitors expect to find your contact information easily.
 Placing it at the top right side of the header and footer is now considered a web design standard.
 If you follow it, your users will have an easier time finding the confidence to engage with your site.

 Telephone numbers, addresses, and contact forms are all good pieces of information to share, though you can find plenty more depending on your specific niche.

 A map link to a relevant address, whether it be your brick and mortar store, or somewhere you’d like to direct your visitors, is also a great way to appease both users and search engine algorithms.